AkshayJoshi261290/Practice/README.md

 # Practice
-This is my first repository created to learn github
+This is my first repository created to learn github.
+Willing to learn!